fewlinesco/connect-js/management/README.md

 await updateIdentity(
   managementCredentials,
   userId,
-  eventId,
+  eventIds,
   validationCode,
   identityValue,
-  identityToUpdateId,
+  identityToUpdateId
 );
 ```

 The function will do a rollback of any added Identity and primary Identity status in case of a failure.
+It also allows the use of multiple event IDs.

 Here are the expected exception raised in case of a failure: